Structure is Supervision: Multiview Masked Autoencoders for Radiology: Discussion

 Leveraging study-level structure during pretraining proves markedly more effective than enforcing consistency only at the supervision stage.
 Models that align views through soft regularization learn richer and more transferable representations than those combining predictions only at inference.

 MVMAE also demonstrates superior label efficiency, achieving high performance with significantly fewer annotations, a crucial property in clinical domains where expert labeling is costly and often incomplete.
 Compared to large-scale vision–language models such as BiomedCLIP and CheXagent, MVMAE achieves competitive or better results without relying on text during pretraining.

-Building on this, MVMAE-V2T extends the framework by incorporating radiology reports as an auxiliary supervision signal, showing that when available, text can further enhance semantic grounding and improve performance, particularly under low-label regimes, without introducing textual dependence at inference.
+A particularly interesting finding of our study is that MVMAE-V2T does not consistently outperform the vision-only MVMAE, despite leveraging additional textual supervision during pretraining.
+In several finetuning settings with full supervision, MVMAE without text matches or exceeds the performance of its V2T counterpart.
+This outcome is counterintuitive, as incorporating text is often assumed to improve representation quality.
+Our results suggest that when downstream labels are abundant, vision modality alone may already provide sufficient semantic structure, leaving limited room for auxiliary textual guidance and potentially introducing additional optimization complexity.

+In contrast, MVMAE-V2T exhibits advantages in label-scarce regimes, which are highly representative of clinical practice.
+After full fine-tuning, it reliably outperforms MVMAE in these settings, suggesting that radiology reports function as a semantic bridge that structures the latent space around clinically meaningful concepts and improves transfer under limited supervision.

+These findings indicate that MVMAE-V2T should not be interpreted as a universally superior alternative, but rather as an extension of MVMAE, optimized for data-scarce scenarios where textual supervision is available during pretraining.